 5. Ask your veterinarian for advice on your specific breed.
 Each breed may have different requirements to maintain their coats, like whether that involves brushing or trimming their fur, cleaning their ears, or trimming their nails.

 6. Trim your puppy’s nails a small amount at a time.

 7. Artificial tear lubricant can help prevent getting shampoo in the eye.
 Ask your veterinarian or veterinary medical professional to demonstrate the application to avoid injury to the eyes.

-The importance of keeping your
+The importance of keeping your puppy groomed

-Naturally, you don’t want your puppy’s fur to become matted due to lack of grooming.
+Naturally, you don’t want your puppy’s fur to become matted due to a lack of grooming.
 It may take time for you and your puppy to become accustomed to this new activity.

 It’s new to both of you so start small and take your time.
 Chances are the more you groom them, the more comfortable they may become.

 Wilde weighs in on the importance of puppy grooming and insight into the mess ahead.